José Gervasio Artigas: Legacy

 Artigas's birthday (19 June) is celebrated as a national holiday in Uruguay.

 Statues of José Artigas stand on Constitution Avenue in Washington, D.C.; on 6th Avenue in Spring Street Park, New York; in Plaza Artigas Salto, Uruguay; in Caracas, Venezuela; in Athens, Greece; in Mexico City; in Newark, New Jersey; in Quito, Ecuador as well as in the town centre of Montevideo, Minnesota and in Punta del Este, Uruguay.
 Asunción, Paraguay has a statue of Artigas in its Plaza Uruguay, and the Calle Sebastián Gaboto was renamed the Avenida Artigas in his honor in 1926.
 An imposing monument of the Uruguayan caudillo stands in Buenos Aires' Recoleta district on the Avenida Libertador, the work of Uruguayan sculptor Juan José Zorrilla de San Martín and architect Alejandro Bustillo.
 A bust of José Gervasio Artigas can be also found at Luis Muñoz Rivera Park in San Juan, Puerto Rico.

+The Crest of Club Nacional de Football is inspired by the Artigas flag.

 Additionally, an extinct giant rodent genus, whose fossils were first found in San José Department, was named Josephoartigasia after José Artigas.

 There is also a monument and square dedicated to Artigas in Rome, in the Villa Borghese park, Italy.

 There is a monument in honor of José Artigas in Bucharest, Romania.

 There is a monument in honor of José Artigas in Sofia, Bulgaria.

 Jose Artigas Marg is a street named in honor of Jose Artigas in New Delhi, India.

+There is a bust of Artigas and an abstract sculpture representing his flag in Avenida do Uruguai, Lisbon, Portugal.

 There is an order of Merit, the Order of Military Merit of the Companions of Artigas, founded in 1980.